namratab94/course_management_system/README.md

 1. To start the server at port 8888:
 ```
-cd course_management_system/dbms_flask/
+# Navigate to your course_management_system/dbms_flask/ folder.
 python main.py
 ```

 2. Open your web browser and go to [localhost:8888](localhost:8888).

 This will load the login page.
 The login credentials are:
     * Username: Rado
     * Password: ddd